ayushnix/kangae/README.md

 If you're in India, you can also use UPI for donations.
 My UPI address is `ayushnix@ybl`.

+# Notes

+I'm not really a web developer and I don't intend to be one either.
+However, I am interested in learning HTML and CSS to create lightweight textual websites.
+You may be interested in reading [my log about how I learned HTML and CSS][12].
+However, this page is just an unorganized dump of my thoughts and isn't a polished blog post.
+[Seirdy's blog post on creating textual websites][13] is probably a better reference.

 # TODO (maybe?)

 - (responsive) image shortcodes